mailsac/mailsac-examples/services/slack_webhook/slack_webhook.rst

 Slack Integration
 =================

+Mailsac integrates email seamlessly with Slack, using Slack webhooks.
+It works even on a free Slack workspace.
+Using a Mailsac private email address, you can configure forwarding messages directly to a Slack channel.

-Mailsac integrates seamlessly with Slack.
-Forwarding to Slack is available on the `The Indie <https://mailsac.com/pricing>`_ and `The Business
+Forwarding email to Slack is available on the `The Indie <https://mailsac.com/pricing>`_ and `The Business
 <https://mailsac.com/pricing>`_ plans.